-Due to the soft, fine-grained oxide ore in the FS mine plan, the processing plant has been designed as a CIL operation without the need for crushing and only minimal grinding to achieve LOM plant recovery in excess of 89%.
+Due to the soft, fine-grained oxide ore in the 2018 FS mine plan, the processing plant has been designed as a CIL operation without the need for crushing and only minimal grinding to achieve LOM plant recovery in excess of 89%.
 A single-stage ball mill, in closed circuit with hydrocyclones, will be utilized to attain the optimal grind size of 80% passing below 125 microns with the ball mill discharge reporting to a seven-stage CIL circuit for gold recovery.
 Residence time within the CIL tanks will be 24 hours due to the fast leach kinetics of the ore.
 Gold will be recovered in a standard carbon desorption (Zadra) plant, finishing with electrowinning and smelting to produce gold doré bars.

 The CIL tails will be thickened to recover process water and then pumped to a HDPE-lined TSF.
-The TSF is designed to be zero discharge, with water recovered in a decant tower and returned to the process water tank at the plant.
+The TSF is a fully lined facility and of downstream construction, designed to be zero discharge, with water recovered in a decant tower and returned to the process water tank at the plant.

-The processing plant will operate 365 days per year with ore throughput of 4.5M tpa over the LOM.
+The processing plant will operate 365 days per year with ore throughput of 4.5M tpa over the LOM (design throughput has since been increased to 5.2M tpa in the 2019 FS - see "Project Enhancement Opportunities" below).